 Danielle Certa, Assistant Director of Faculty Appointments

 Danielle Certa serves as the Assistant Director of Faculty Appointments for the Office of Faculty Affairs in the Office of the Provost.
 Danielle came to Vanderbilt in 2009 after 10 years in the advertising and entertainment industries, relocating to Nashville from Los Angeles.
-She worked for Interim Chancellor and Provost Susan Wente from 2010 to 2014 when Wente served as Associate Vice Chancellor for Research at VUMC.
+She worked for former Interim Chancellor and Provost Susan Wente from 2010 to 2014 when Wente served as Associate Vice Chancellor for Research at VUMC.
 Danielle accepted a position in the Office of Faculty Affairs in 2015 working for then Vice Provost for Academic and Strategic Initiatives John Geer (now Dean of the College of Arts and Science).
 In her role as Assistant Director, Danielle provides expert analysis and guidance on behalf of the Office of the Vice Provost for Faculty Affairs Tracey George regarding faculty appointments, reappointments, and promotions; search processes; review processes; faculty data collection as it pertains to federal compliance requirements; as well as ensures compliance with university policies and procedures.
 Reporting directly to the Vice Provost for Faculty Affairs Tracey George, Danielle also works closely with the Office of the Chancellor, the Office of the Provost, the Office of Inclusive Excellence, all school deans’ offices, and the Academic Affairs Process Solutions and Implementation group.
 In 2019, Danielle was named to the Staff Steering Committee for Women’s Initiatives, serving as co-chair of the Professional Development subcommittee.

 Danielle received her undergraduate degree in Film from Emerson College and is currently a student in the Master’s of Liberal Arts and Sciences program in the College of Arts and Science.